 How the VCP charges you

-Ecology bills you for the time we work on your cleanup project.
-Examples of billable activities include communications with your designated customer team, document review, and preparing opinions.
+We bill you for the time we work on your cleanup project.
+Examples of billable activities include communicating with your designated customer team, reviewing documents, and preparing opinions.

 We mail an invoice to your billing contact for each month your project incurs charges.